Our school, the curriculum, and our teachers.

 Hands-on inquiry based science experiments begin.
 Students are learning “by doing” with microscopes for biology and mixture and solutions for chemistry, which blend together for their retreat at Camp Seymour’s Environmental Science Program.

 Students select novels to read with group discussions within their Book Clubs.
-They incorporate study skills into reading instruction, meeting the new Common Core State Standard.
+They incorporate study skills into reading instruction, meeting Common Core State Standards.

 Ms. Semandiris and Mr. Schreck

-Sixth Grade – Mrs. Weythman and Mrs. Uding
+Sixth Grade – Mrs. Chiodo and Ms. Stroud

 This group loves to explore the bible through the creative arts: drama, music and poetry.
 They enjoy researching the Seven Wonders of the World for reading.

-Sixth Grade – Mrs. Weythman and Mrs. Uding
+Sixth Grade – Mrs. Chiodo and Ms. Stroud

 Seventh and Eighth Grade – Mr. Ritscher, Mrs. Whetham, Ms. DeFeo, Mr. Secrest, Mr. Mohrbacher